jojonas/spielmarmelade-2015-game/README.md

 Technologies
 ------------

-For this game the HTML5 game framework [phaser.js](https://phaser.io/) was used.
+For this game the javascript/HTML5 game framework [phaser.js](https://phaser.io/) was used.
 The entire project was loaded and edited in the [Chrome developer tools](https://developer.chrome.com/devtools).
-[The Music](media/music.mp3) was tracked from scratch using [MilkyTracker](http://milkytracker.org/).
+[The Music](media/music.mp3) is tracked from scratch using [MilkyTracker](http://milkytracker.org/).
+The ball sound is taken from [freesound](https://www.freesound.org/people/Spankous/sounds/245408/), where it was published by user [Spankous](https://www.freesound.org/people/Spankous/) under the [Creative Commons 0 license](http://creativecommons.org/publicdomain/zero/1.0/).

 Running
 -------